artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - **Major change, possibly breaking**: multiple GoCardless payment processors now allowed.
 Previous versions had assumed a single GoCardless payment processor, and that's fine for most organisations.
-However some organisations have cause to use multiple GoCardless accounts with one CiviCRM instance.
+However, some organisations have cause to use multiple GoCardless accounts with one CiviCRM instance.

   **This change should hopefully be invisible to you and existing sites should